Germanized/Guns.lol-viewbotter/README.md

 ## Author

-This script is developed by [Your Name].
+This script is developed by Germanized.

 ## Requirements